Will it be safe to put Neosporin on dogs? This is a question that is commonly held by dog owners across the globe.

 You will often find a layer of greenish mucus, gathering around the eye of the dogs.
 In those instances, you should rather clean it with saline water and soft cotton balls.

 As discussed in the paragraphs above, this ointment is suitable for application on minor wounds and cuts and its aim is to control the chances of bacterial infection and to stop these troubles from intensifying.
-However, vet surgeons usually prescribe the application of this ointment during the post surgery phase, if your dog is catching up bacterial infections.
+However, vet surgeons usually prescribe the application of this ointment during the post-surgery phase, if your dog is catching up with bacterial infections.

 In those instances, the primary point of focus is the stitches and the sutures that stand the maximum chances to catch up these troubles.
 However, you should apply this ointment, only under the recommendation of the vets and not as self-medication.